Welcome to the second episode of the Day in the Life podcast!

 Jacqueline holds a Master of Science (MSc) with highest honors (Distinction) from the London School of Economics and a Bachelor of Arts (BA) with Phi Beta Kappa honors from Wake Forest University, where she served as the President of the Student Body.

-Key takeaways from this episodeIt's all that much more important for me to enjoy life, knowing how fragile it is and how random… Click To Tweet
+Key takeaways from this episodeIt's all that much more important for me to enjoy life, knowing how fragile it is and how random it can be for it to end. - Jacqueline Sutherland Click To Tweet

 “With terrorism, social media and understanding radicalization via social media is a brand new thing.
-Now it’s such a huge portion of understanding ISIS, recruitment, and ISIS radicalization”. – Jacqueline SutherlandThe last thing that these susceptible sympathizers are wanting is to be hearing from the United… Click To Tweet
+Now it’s such a huge portion of understanding ISIS, recruitment, and ISIS radicalization”. – Jacqueline SutherlandThe last thing that these susceptible sympathizers are wanting is to be hearing from the United States why they are wrong, that's not going to be a credible source for them. - Jacqueline Sutherland Click To Tweet

 Links to resources